FAMILIAR-project/VaMoS2025/content/program.md

 #### 13:30 - 15:00
 **Session 3: Misc.**
 (Session chair: José Miguel Horcas)
-- Elias Kuiter, Thomas Thüm and Timo Kehrer  - *Teach Variability!
-A Modern University Course on Software Product Lines* (Technical Papers)
+- **Elias Kuiter**, Thomas Thüm and Timo Kehrer  - *Teach Variability!
+A Modern University Course on Software Product Lines* (Technical Papers) *Discussant: Richard May*
-- Richard May, Christian Biermann, Jacob Krüger and Thomas Leich - *Asking Security Practitioners: Did You Find the Vulnerable (Mis)Configuration?* (Technical Papers)
+- **Richard May**, Christian Biermann, Jacob Krüger and Thomas Leich - *Asking Security Practitioners: Did You Find the Vulnerable (Mis)Configuration?* (Technical Papers) *Discussant: José A. Galindo*
-- Francisco Sebastian Benitez, José A. Galindo, David Romero Organvídez and David Benavides  - *UVL web-based editing and analysis with flamapy.ide* (Tool, Demo, and Experience Report Papers)
+- Francisco Sebastian Benitez, **José A. Galindo**, David Romero Organvídez and David Benavides  - *UVL web-based editing and analysis with flamapy.ide* (Tool, Demo, and Experience Report Papers) *Discussant: Elias Kuiter*

 #### 15:00 - 15:30
 **Break**

 #### 15:30 - 18:00
 **Social Event** (in the campus and at Inria)

+Visit of the IMMERSIA and the RAINBOW IRISA platforms

 #### 18:00 - 19:00
 **Reception** (in the Inria hall)